01 Jan Top 10 Digital Pianos Under $2000 | REVIEW | 2021

 Korg G1 Air Digital Piano

-– Korg G1 Air Digital Piano at $1749 internet price is by far Korg’s best selling digital piano and their top-of-the-line home digital piano right now.
+– Korg G1 Air Digital Piano at $1799 internet price is by far Korg’s best selling digital piano and their top-of-the-line home digital piano right now and we highly recommend it.
 The Korg company has been producing high quality digital pianos in Japan for over 30 years and this model is the latest incarnation of Korg’s top-of-the-line home piano technology that focuses squarely on the piano playing experience.
 The G1 Air comes in 3 cabinet colors and bench is optional.
 The most surprising thing about these pianos is how big and full they sound for their compact size.
 In fact when you play this piano you’ll think you’re playing a real baby grand piano because it just sounds so rich and resonate coming through it’s 4-way stereo speaker system with an astounding 80 watts of power.

 The G1 Air also has some cool, usable technology features such as Bluetooth audio reception and USB connectivity.
 But what really makes this piano stand out and sets it apart from most of the others under $2000 is how good the weighted-graded key action feels and how natural the stereo piano sound and piano sustained tones are when you play and hear it.
 We recommend this G1 Air to anyone who wants an inspiring piano to play with a minimalist look but yet elegant in design.
-For a more thorough and detailed review of the Korg G1 Air please click (touch) the following link which will take you to our other website where we do more detailed reviews of digital pianos: Korg G1 Air Review
+For a more thorough and detailed review of the Korg G1 Air please click (touch) the following link which will give you more info on the Korg G1 Air: Korg G1 Air Review

-– Kawai CA48 Digital Piano starting at just $2099 is Kawai’s most competitive entry in the digital piano market so far.
+– Kawai CA49 Digital Piano at $2299 is Kawai’s most competitive entry in the digital piano market so far.
 This is because of Kawai’s proprietary wooden movement grand piano type key action.
-The CA48 has impressive stereo piano sound sampling and smooth sustain decay time and tone.
+The CA49 has impressive stereo piano sound sampling and smooth sustain decay time and tone.
 But it’s really all about this outstanding key action that even an advanced player will be impressed by.
 The keys are designed, installed, and move in such a way as to make you believe you really are playing on a Baby Grand piano as opposed to an upright piano or keyboard.
-The CA48 has a minimalistic control panel and design and looks very much like a smaller acoustic piano.
+The CA49 has a minimalistic control panel and design and looks very much like a smaller acoustic piano.

-The CA48 does have some additional instrument tones which are quite good and a few other cool features along with a simply designed control panel, but this instrument’s primary purpose is for piano playing.
-There are other good brands out there in this approx $2000 price range, and many of them I like.
-But in terms of natural playable key action which comes closest to replicating a real acoustic grand piano (a very good key action is the most important thing to get in a new digital piano), in my opinion nothing comes close in this price range.
-For more thorough and detailed review of the Kawai CA48, please click (touch) the following link which will take you to our other website where we do more detailed reviews of digital pianos: Kawai CA48 Review
+The CA49 does have some additional instrument tones which are quite good and a few other cool features along with a simply designed but yet intuitive and easy to read control panel.
+But this instrument’s primary purpose is for piano playing.
+There are other good brands out there in this approx $2000 price range and many of them I like.
+But in terms of natural playable piano style key action which comes closest to replicating a real acoustic grand piano (a very good key action is the most important thing to get in a new digital piano), in my opinion nothing comes close in this price range.
+I will have an upcoming detailed review of the new CA49 soon along with additional updated pics so stay tuned.

 Yamaha YDP-164 Digital Piano